eafer/rdrview/README.md

 This tool is young and written in C, so it's reasonable to wonder about the potential for memory issues.
 To be safe, all HTML parsing happens inside a sandboxed subprocess.
-Seccomp is used for this purpose.
+Seccomp is used for this purpose on Linux, Pledge on OpenBSD, and Capsicum on FreeBSD.

 ## Usage

+### Linux

 There are three direct dependencies: libxml2, libseccomp and libcurl.
 On Debian/Ubuntu, you can install the first two by running (as root):